trolldbois/python-haystack/README.md

 Or define your python ctypes record by hand.

-*alpha-stage-not-working* Heap analysis / MemoryHandler Reverser / MemoryHandler forensics:
+Heap analysis / MemoryHandler Reverser / MemoryHandler forensics:
 ===================================================

+**alpha-stage-not-working**

 Quick info:
  This tool parse the heap for allocator structures, pointers